NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 - ADDRESSES:
     00xxcd is maximum angle of attack setting. c and d is ignored.
 Setting 00 reverts to default.
     19xxxx is training floor altitude.
+    52xxxd is loadfactor in percent for aural g-force warning. d is ignored.
+From 075 to 110.

 TI
 note1: the LV, FF and bulls-eye will be shown on TI display.
 If DAP knob is on TI or TI menu MSDA is active, the address number will also be shown.